-Governance Strategy Risk Ma nagement Metrics and Targets Disclose the Disclose the actual and Disclose how the Disclose the metrics and organization's potential impacts of organization identifies, targets used to assess and governance around climate-related risks and manage relevant climateclimate-related risks opportunities on the assesses, and manages related risks and '' , , and opportunities organization's businesses, climate-related risks opportunities where such strategy, and financial information is material planning where such information is material Recommended Discl osures a) Describe the a) Describe the climate- a) Describe the a) Disclose the metrics used board's oversight related risks and organization's processes by the organization to of climate-related opportunities the for identifying and assess climate-related risks and organization has assessing climate-related risks and opportunities in opportunities identified over the short, risks line with its strategy and opportunities medium and long term risk management process h) Doscribo b) Describe the impact of b) Describe the b) Describe climate-related risks and ' b) Describe the targets used management's organization's processes by the organization to role in assessing opportunities on the for managing climate- manage climate-related and managing organization's businesses, related risks risks and opportunities climate-related strategy and financial and performance against risks and planning. targets opportunities c) Describe the resilience of c) Describe how processes the organization's for identifying, assessing, strategy, taking into and managing climate- consideration different related risks are climate-related scenarios integrated into the including a 2°C or lower organization's overall risk scenario management
+Governance Strategy Risk Management Metrics and Targets Disclose the Disclose the actual and Disclose how the Disclose the metrics and organization's potential impacts 3 of organization identifies, targets used to assess and governance around climate-related risks and assesses, and manages manage relevant climateclimate-related risks opportunities on the climate-related risks related risks and and opportunities organization's businesses, opportunities where such strategy, and financial information is material planning where such information is material Recommended Discl osures a) Describe the a) Describe the climate- a) Describe the a) Disclose the metrics used board's oversight related risks and organization's processes by the organization to of climate-related opportunities the for identifying and assess climate-related risks and organization has assessing climate-related risks and opportunities in opportunities identified over the short, risks line with its strategy and medium and long term risk management process b) Describe b) Describe the impact of b) Describe the b) Describe the targets used management's climate-related risks and organization's processes by the organization to role in assessing opportunities on the for managing climate- manage climate-related and managing organization's businesses, related risks risks and opportunities climate-related strategy and financial and performance against risks and planning. targets opportunities c) Describe the resilience of c) Describe how processes the organization's for identifying, assessing, strategy, taking into and managing climate- consideration different related risks are climate-related scenarios integrated into the including a 2°C or lower organization's overall risk scenario management

-&lt;sup>2 Adopted from the Recommendations of the Task Force on Climate-Related Financial Disclosures.
+2 Adopted from the Recommendations of the Task Force on Climate-Related Financial Disclosures.
 The TCFD Recommendations apply to non-financial companies and financial-sector organizations, including banks, insurance companies, asset managers and asset owners.

-&lt;sup>3 For this disclosure, impact refers to the impact of climate-related issues on the company.
+3 For this disclosure, impact refers to the impact of climate-related issues on the company.